 Our Bodies, Our Stories is Project 10’s new arts and performance training and mentorship program for QTBIPOC (Queer, Trans, Black, Indigenous, People of Colour) youth aged 16-24 and living in and around Montreal.
 The training is FREE and is aimed at youth with an interest in developing their skills in performance, arts and leadership.

-The program will run for 10 weeks from July to mid-September, with a performance showcase on August 26 and 27.
+The program will run from mid-November to end-April, with a multi-media art showcase at the end of April.
 We seek to bring together a cohort of QTBIPOC youth who will benefit from group and individual training and mentorship.
 The program will empower the participants to develop their artistic material, gain performance skills, build inter-generational community connections and develop their leadership.

 Who is the program for?

-Youth aged 16-24 who self-identify as QTBIPOC (Queer, Trans, Black Indigenous, People of Colour), who have an interest in performance (story-telling, theatre, acting, dance, spoken word, slam, drag) who are interested in developing their stage skills.
+Youth aged 16-24 who self-identify as QTBIPOC (Queer, Trans, Black Indigenous, People of Colour), who have an interest in visual and digital arts, performance (story-telling, theatre, acting, dance, spoken word, slam, drag), and who are interested in developing their creative skills.

 What will participants learn in this program?